12 Angry Men

 Garbo Talks

 No matter how you look at it, the material presents certain difficulties.
 Lumet adopts a hands-off policy, instead concentrating on set-ups and camera movement.
-At the great meeting, the camera is at an angle looking past Garbo to the patient, then as slowly as possible moves in to a close-up of the latter, eclipsing the former—a shot adapted out of The Lady from Shanghai.
+At the great meeting, the camera is at an angle looking past Garbo to the patient, then as slowly as possible moves in to a close-up of the latter, eclipsing the former—a shot adapted out of Welles’ The Lady from Shanghai.

-The other great meeting, of the son and the actress, is handled similarly: at an angle, very slowly, and dividing the screen by décor.
+The other great meeting, of the son and the actress, is handled similarly, at an angle, very slowly, and dividing the screen by décor.

 Hermione Gingold’s performance also has a somewhat altered tempo, and seems miraculously to have escaped notice.
 John Schlesinger’s son the critic appears as himself, and so does Adolph Green (Betty Comden appears as “another person”).